Fruit Tree Pruning Thumb

 When Should I Prune?

-The general rule of thumb is to prune shortly before new growth begins.
-This means winter is the peak time for pruning deciduous trees and shrubs, while they're leafless and it's easier to see what needs to be pruned.
-In cooler areas it’s best to wait until late winter, in areas with no frosts you can begin to prune in mid-winter.
+The rule of thumb is to prune shortly before new growth begins.
+This means winter is the peak time for pruning deciduous trees and shrubs.
+While they're leafless, it's easier to see what needs to be pruned.
+In cooler areas it’s best to wait until late winter, but in areas with no frosts you can begin to prune in mid-winter.
+Winter pruning promotes fast regrowth in spring.

-• Winter pruning promotes fast regrowth in spring but be careful not to prune too early: this can encourage a flush of pre-spring growth that’s vulnerable to frost damage.
-Pruning fruit trees in autumn can really set back progress in spring.
+• Be careful not to prune too early: pruning fruit trees in autumn or early winter will encourage a flush of pre-spring growth that’s vulnerable to frost damage.
+This can really set back growth in spring.

 Stay Sharp!